0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x201-Registers.md

 I should also note that while you *can* use these registers for anything, there are some registers that are best left alone when dealing with typical data.
 For example, ESP and EBP should almost always only be used for what they were designed for.
 They store the location of the current stack frame (we'll get into the stack soon) which is very important.
 You can use ESP and EBP to store normal data, but you'll want to save their previous values so you can restore them to their original state when you are finished with them.

 #### The Instruction Pointer
 RIP is probably the most important register.
 The RIP register is the "Instruction Pointer".
 It is the address of the *next* line of code to be executed.
-This register is read only (kind of).
+This register is read-only (kind of).

 #### Register Break Downs
-Each register can actually broken down into smaller segments which can be referenced with other register names.
+Each register can actually be broken down into smaller segments which can be referenced with other register names.
 RAX is 64 bits, the lower 32 bits can be referenced with EAX, and the lower 16 bits can be referenced with AX.
 AX is broken down into two 8 bit portions.
 The high/upper 4 bits of AX can be referenced with AH.
 The lower 4 bits can be referenced with AL.
 <p align="center">
   <img src="[ignore]/RegisterBreakdown.png">
 </p>

 If I put 0x12345678 into RAX, then RAX refers to 0x12345678, EAX refers to 0x5678, AX refers to 0x78, AH refers to 0x7, AL refers to 0x8.
 The 0x wouldn't actually be there, this is just used to denote that we're working with hexadecimal numbers.

 What is the "E" and the "R" for?
 The **"E" stands for extended**.
 The **"R" stands for register**.
-Remember, the "E registers" are 32 bit registers.
+Remember, the "E registers" are 32-bit registers.
 When looking at x32 assembly you will see EAX instead of RAX (RAX doesn't exist on x32).

 To see how all registers are broken apart go here:
 https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/x64-architecture